-UTESL: University Test of ESL
+UTESL: University Test of English as a Second Language

 UTESL, developed by the LTRC, has been used by a number of institutions in Victoria to assess the English proficiency of non-English speaking background (NESB) students applying for admission to advanced English for Academic Purpose courses.
 It also provides a means whereby tertiary institutions can make decisions about the amount and type of English language support an applicant is likely to need.
 Parallel (equated) forms of UTESL are available for purchase, with the fee varying according to the number of test takers involved.
 Assessor training is also available for each form.